-- Enables employer to screen prospective employees - Provides a cost-effective method for long-term recruitment and retention - Results in better job performance in those hired as permanent employees - Provides opportunities for employers to have input into College programs community college in North Carolina to do so.
-Students who participate in Co-op graduate and enter the highlycompetitive job market with several months of work experience in addition to their diploma or degree.
+Enables employer to screen prospective employees

+- Provides a cost-effective method for long-term recruitment and retention - Results in better job performance in those hired as permanent employees - Provides opportunities for employers to have input into College programs

+Wake Tech began offering its students the benefits of Cooperative Education in 1966 and was the first community college in North Carolina to do so.
+Students who participate in Co-op graduate and enter the highly-competitive job market with several months of work experience in addition to their diploma or degree.
 Experience provides a decided advantage in the search for employment.